barbagroup/PetIBM/doc/markdowns/examples2d.md

     mpiexec -np 2 petibm-ibpm

 The run should complete in less than 5 minutes (with a NVIDIA K40 GPU device) and the numerical solution is saved in the folder `solution`.
+The MPI flag `--mca opal_cuda_support 1` may be needed if using Anaconda's OpenMPI package.

 We provide a Python script (located under the folder `scripts` in the simulation directory) to plot the instantaneous drag coefficient and compare it with the numerical results from Koumoutsakos and Leonard (1995).
 To run the script: